SchoolOfCode/w15_collaborative-react-project-langtastic-group-a/langtastic/LEWIS'README.md

-# Testing and Documentation:
+# Testing and Documentation

 ## Using the React Hook:

 ## Testing:

-I have ran a series of tests that have eached tested a variety of different things.
+As part of this checkpoint challenge we were given the task to test the logic and the components of this project, which was created by another group.

 Firstly, i focused on rendering the components and making sure the test passed which showed that it correctly rendered on the page.
+This is a pretty simple test but a good base to start on before i delved into the more advanced tests.

-### Components:
+### Test files for Components:

 **Appointment_confirmation**
 [Click here](langtastic\src\components\Appointment_Confirmation)